 You know, Sean, the problem with this is this is a very slippery slope.

-Spencer makes a good point, you know that listen, that there would there are obviously ver still a lot of open wounds about what happened in our history of country with race, which is always gonna be trouble.
+You know, listen, there are obviously still a lot of open wounds about what happened in our history of the country with race, which is always going to be trouble.

-We were the one country on earth that, as you a accurately stated, forfeited hundreds of thousands of lives to wipe the stain of slavery clean.
+We were the one country on earth that, as you accurately stated, forfeited hundreds of thousands of lives to wipe the stain of slavery clean.

 Now, if we're going to start wiping down monuments and taking down monuments, where does it end?